9beach/should/README.md

 #include <stdlib.h>
 #include <assert.h>

-/* suppose that you implemented fwrite/ftell functions and
+/* suppose that you implemented fwrite and ftell functions and want to verify
- * want to verify them working correctly. */
+ * them working correctly. */

 void *setup()
 {